Highlights

 Where to Watch Hawaii: Living on the Edge in Paradise?
 (2019)

-Yearning to watch 'Hawaii: Living on the Edge in Paradise?' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or watch the Maria Luskay-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Eager to watch 'Hawaii: Living on the Edge in Paradise?' on your favorite screen?
+Finding a streaming service to buy, rent, download, or watch the Maria Luskay-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.

-Want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "During the summer of 2018, hundreds of earthquakes shook the summit of Kiilauea, sparking the volcano's largest eruption in 200 years.
 To some, it was a disaster.
 To others, it was the goddess Pele's way of creating new aina (land).
 The Hawaiian peoples' resilience and cultural unity is a lesson in the true spirit of Aloha." .